Grambot-ops/Terraflask/README.md

 aws ecs execute-command --cluster flask-crud-YOUR_UNIQUE_ID-ecs-cluster --task TASK_ID --container app --command "/bin/sh" --interactive
 ```

+## FAQ

+### General Questions

+**Q: What is the purpose of this project?**
+A: TerraFlask demonstrates how to deploy a Flask application on AWS using infrastructure as code with Terraform, following best practices for security, scalability, and maintainability.

+**Q: Do I need an AWS account to use this project?**
+A: You can run the application locally with Docker without an AWS account.
+For deployment to AWS, you will need an AWS account with appropriate permissions.

+**Q: What's the difference between Docker+Postgress and Docker+aurora directories?**
+A: Docker+Postgress is for local development with a regular PostgreSQL database, while Docker+aurora is for AWS deployment with Aurora PostgreSQL.

+### Technical Questions

+**Q: How is the database connection secured?**
+A: Database credentials are stored in AWS Secrets Manager and securely injected into the application container at runtime.
+The database is deployed in a private subnet and can only be accessed by the application's security group.

+**Q: How can I scale the application?**
+A: You can adjust the `app_desired_count` variable in Terraform to increase the number of ECS tasks.
+The ALB will automatically distribute traffic across these tasks.

+**Q: Can I deploy this to a different AWS region?**
+A: Yes, simply change the `aws_region` variable in your `terraform.tfvars` file to your desired region.

 ## Cleanup

 To avoid incurring charges, clean up resources when no longer needed: